-Current dean James J. Bushnell assumed his duties in 2007 and has continued efforts to make Birmingham School of Law a top choice for a legal education.
+James J. Bushnell was appointed Dean in 2007.
 In his first year, the school implemented a senior seminar program which includes a bar review course that prepares students for the bar examination.

 In the fall of 2009, the school began offering a Saturday full-time program for law students, only the fourth school in the U.S. to do so.
 Students can complete every requisite class on Saturdays only and still graduate in four years.
 Students come to Birmingham School of Law from all four corners of the state of Alabama, to attend the Saturday classes; students travel from Scottsboro, Bay Minette, Florence, Dothan, and more.